Below are the key requirements which participants and their entries should meet in order to be considered for the competition.

-- The Eurasian Prize Gold is awarded to Professional level entrants, alongside with the Eurasian Prize Statuette, for the first place in any of the subcategories
+- The Eurasian Prize Gold Diploma is awarded to Professional level entrants, alongside with the Eurasian Prize Statuette, and to Student level entrants for the first place in any of the subcategories

 The Eurasian Prize winners and finalists get exposure in multiple ways, which includes featuring your work:

 - on social pages of the Eurasian Prize